conjurer-rich/conjurer-web/_pages/our-approach.md

 - Sharing insights and lessons learned.
 - Building trust and psychological safety to support open communication.

-{% include call-to-action.html text="Learn more about Share it" link="/sense-share-solve/share-it" %}
+{% include call-to-action.html button_text="Learn more about Share it" url="/sense-share-solve/share-it" %}

 ### **🤝 Solve It**